-Based on the goals and objectives identified in the Town's adopted plans and studies, the purpose of the High Technology and Office Park District is intended to provide to achieve a favorable balance of office, medical, and supporting limited nonresidential uses.
+Based on the goals and objectives identified in the Town's adopted plans and studies, the purpose of the High Technology and Office Park District is to achieve a favorable balance of office, medical, and supporting limited nonresidential uses.
 The regulations herein are designed to limit and restrict permitted and special use permit uses to those that will be compatible and have a minimal adverse effect upon residential and commercial areas in close proximity and that have a high job-development potential.
 Development within the HTOP District should include internal vehicular and pedestrian connections between buildings, parking lots, and open spaces to support safe, efficient navigation by employees and visitors traveling to and throughout the site.

-- A. The following uses are permitted in this the HTOP District: - (1) Offices for high technology, business and professional services, medical services, administrative and professional entities, corporate headquarters and government offices.
-Business or Professional Office. - (2) Office or Clinic, Administrative or Medical.
+- A. The following uses are permitted in the HTOP District: - (1) Business or Professional Office. - (2) Office or Clinic, Administrative or Medical.